-When applying to the Department of Geography and Geographic Information Science (GGIS), please follow this process:
+When applying to the graduate programs in Geography in the Department of Geography and Geographic Information Science, please follow this process:

 - Apply via the University of Illinois Online Application site.
 A checklist is available to help you with the application process.